Attraction-Repulsion clustering with applications to fairness: Abstract

 \section{Abstract}

-In the framework of fair learning, we consider clustering methods that avoid or limit the influence of a set of protected attributes, $S$, (race, sex, etc) over the resulting clusters, with the goal of producing a {\it fair clustering}.
-For this, we introduce perturbations to the Euclidean distance that take into account $S$ in a way that resembles attraction-repulsion in charged particles in Physics and results in dissimilarities with an easy interpretation.
-Cluster analysis based on these dissimilarities penalizes homogeneity of the clusters in the attributes $S$, and leads to an improvement in fairness.
-We illustrate the use of our procedures with both synthetic and real data.
+We consider the problem of \emph{diversity enhancing clustering}, i.e, developing clustering methods which produce clusters that favour diversity with respect to a set of protected attributes such as race, sex, age, etc. In the context of {\it fair clustering}, diversity plays a major role when fairness is understood as demographic parity.
+To promote diversity, we introduce perturbations to the distance in the unprotected attributes that account for protected attributes in a way that resembles attraction-repulsion of charged particles in Physics.
+These perturbations are defined through dissimilarities with a tractable interpretation.
+Cluster analysis based on attraction-repulsion dissimilarities penalizes homogeneity of the clusters with respect to the protected attributes and leads to an improvement in diversity.
+An advantage of our approach, which falls into a pre-processing set-up, is its compatibility with a wide variety of clustering methods and whit non-Euclidean data.
+We illustrate the use of our procedures with both synthetic and real data and provide discussion about the relation between diversity, fairness, and cluster structure.
 Our procedures are implemented in an R package freely available at \href{https://github.com/HristoInouzhe/AttractionRepulsionClustering}{https://github.com/HristoInouzhe/AttractionRepulsionClustering}.